loefflerc/Edify/README.md

 All packages MUST be written with proper corresponding unit tests to provide proof that the package is robust.

-Every single class MUST follow the [[http://www.oodesign.com/single-responsibility-principle.html|single responsibility principal]]
+Every single class MUST follow the [single responsibility principal](http://www.oodesign.com/single-responsibility-principle.html)

 If a package contains a base accessor object, this object MUST follow the factory pattern and should be written as dynamically as possible.